marnello/London_House_Price_Hedonic_Modelling/README.md

 **9_Log_Dist_AcSponsor:** Spatial Hedonic modelling including distance to Academy Sponsor schools
 **Distance_Calculations:** Calculating distances between each indiviudal house point and different types of schools

+If there are any issues loading the Jupyter notebooks in Github, they can be viewed by copying and pasting the Github link to http://nbviewer.jupyter.org/